 The Yellow Springs Community Foundation (YSCF) accepts applications for general discretionary grants for projects, programs and events that enhance life in Yellow Springs and Miami Township.
-Grant applications must be submitted and received by the Foundation by the last day of the calendar month.
-They are then considered in the month following their submission.
+The grant approval process has recently changed, and the Foundation is moving to a quarterly grant-review process.
+For 2021, grant applications must be submitted and received by the Foundation by the last day of March, June, September, and December.
+The GRC will review the grants in the month following their submission with awards announced in May, August, November, and February (2022).

 We are always available to discuss your project and our grant proposal process with you.
-If this is a new and perhaps uncertain process for you, we encourage you to contact the Executive Director or the Program Manager.
+If this is a new and perhaps uncertain process for you, we encourage you to contact the Program Manager.
 This often results in a clearer, potentially more successful grant application.

 As a general rule, the Foundation will consider the following elements when reviewing grant requests: